-Acceptance and Commitment Therapy (ACT) is the principle modality here at at Liberated Mind Therapy.
+Acceptance and Commitment Therapy (ACT) is the principle modality here at at Liberated Mind Counseling and Health Center.
 Developed as a part of the third wave of Cognitive Behavioral Therapy, ACT is a unique empirically based psychological intervention that uses acceptance and mindfulness strategies, together with commitment and behavior change strategies, to increase psychological flexibility.
 Psychological flexibility means contacting the present moment fully as a conscious human being, and based on what the situation affords, changing or persisting in behavior in the service of chosen values.

 Based on Relational Frame Theory, ACT illuminates the ways that language entangles each of us into futile attempts to wage war against our own inner lives.